Westerville City

 District-Level NCES Analysis

 Westerville City operates 23 public schools serving 14,571 students, placing it in the mid-size range in Ohio.
-The school portfolio breaks down into 15 elementary, 4 middle, 3 high, 1 other schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 13,836 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Franklin County County.
+The school portfolio breaks down into 15 elementary, 4 middle, 3 high, 1 combined schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Franklin County.

-Academic infrastructure includes 3 of 23 schools offering Advanced Placement (46 AP courses district-wide), a 438.1:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 23.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 3 of 23 schools offering Advanced Placement (46 AP courses district-wide), a 438.1:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 23.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 50.3% White, 26.2% African American, 9.5% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Pointview Elementary School, with a diversity index of 73.9/100.

 Westerville City school enrollment varies 6.6× across entities